scribe-security/docs/docs/ci-integrations/jenkins/README.md

 -->

 ## Procedure
 Scribe installation includes Command Line Interpreter (CLI) tools.
-Scribe provides the following CLI tools:
+Scribe provides the following a CLI tool called **Valint**.
+This tool is used to generate evidence in the form of SBOMs as well as SLSA provenance.
-* **Gensbom**: An SBOM Generator
-* **Valint**: A validator and integrity checker for your Node.js projects and NPM files/packages.
-It's used to download the integrity report created by the Scribe system.

 Every integration pipeline is unique.
 Integrating Scribe's code into your pipeline varies from one case to another.

 The following are examples that illustrate where to add Scribe code snippets.

-The code in these examples of a workflow executes these three steps:
+The code in these examples of a workflow executes these steps:
-1. Calls `gensbom` right after checkout to collect hash value evidence of the source code files and upload the evidence.
+1. Calls `valint` right after checkout to collect hash value evidence of the source code files and upload the evidence.
-2. Calls `gensbom` to generate an SBOM from the final Docker image and upload the evidence.
+2. Calls `valint` to generate an SBOM from the final Docker image and upload the evidence.
-3. Calls `valint` to download the integrity report results and attach the report and evidence to the pipeline run.

 The examples use a sample pipeline building a Mongo express project.
 <details>